 The food: In addition to offering up plenty of Irish standards (banger sand mash, anyone?), the creative menu adds an Irish inflection to pub food classics.
 Consider the baked potato flatbread, complete with Irish bacon, cheddar, and horseradish sauce or the Tavern tacos with corned beef.

 Guinness on tap?
 Absolutely.

 The vibe: Tucked down a flight of stairs among the bricked downtown mill buildings, The Peddler’s Daughter offers the most authentic atmosphere you can find this side of County Clare.
 The walls and shelves are crowded with photos and memorabilia that amp up the Irish charm.

 The food: Cottage pie and Guinness beef stew are offered up alongside BLTs and flatbread, so diners can choose whether they want their pub food Irish or American style.
-Guinness is on tap, of course, and cocktails like the Wired Irishman, which combines whiskey and cold brew, offer a modern twist on Irish libations.
+Guinness is on tap, of course, and cocktails like the Jameson green tea – which combines Irish Whiskey, peach schnapps, sour mix, and Sprite – offer a modern twist on Irish libations.